erikbra/grate/docs/GettingGrate.md

 grate is available on [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/).
 Simply `winget install erikbra.grate` for awesome!

+## Homebrew

+grate is available as a Homebrew cask.
+Simply `brew install --cask erikbra/cask/grate` for awesomeness!

 ## Notes

 Plans are afoot for more OS specific package managers, watch this space.